PooyaTaleb/CN_CHomeworks2/README.md

-we calculate throuput and average end to end delay parameters in the topology described above using two functions ThroughputMonitor and AverageDelayMonitor.
+We calculate throuput and average end to end delay parameters in the topology described above using two functions ThroughputMonitor and AverageDelayMonitor.
+Comment one and use the other.

 our ThroughputMonitor is as follows:
 ![image](https://user-images.githubusercontent.com/121708191/216147022-47841602-18f0-43de-9c57-1d27b8ba2024.png)